 Your first course of action with insurance might be to file a claim with the at-fault driver’s insurance carrier.
 Since almost every state legally requires drivers to carry a minimum amount of insurance, this is a viable option for passengers in a car accident.

-The minimum amount of coverage required often includes bodily injury liability (BI) and property damage (PD) liability.
+The minimum amount of coverage required often includes bodily injury liability (BI) and property damage liability (PD).
 Bodily injury liability is designed to specifically pay for medical expenses related to injuries from an accident.
-If the at-fault driver is driving legally, then their policy should include a minimum amount of coverage for this scenario.
-The same applies to property, or vehicle, damage.
+If the at-fault driver is driving legally, their policy should include a minimum amount of coverage for this scenario.
+The same applies to property (or vehicle) damage.